Jaime-alv/web_check/README.md

 # web check
- A simple script that will warn you when there are new content in your favourite websites.
+A script that will warn you, by opening a new browser tab, when there are new content in your favourite websites.

 ![logo](image/logo_new.png)